 Those that cause the greatest harm are not always casual acquaintances.
 Those we trust and open the door for may very well create the most damaging emotional turmoil.
 Yet we drink it up because we love them, we care for them.
 We hope beyond hope they will change, see the light of their ways, the path of destruction left in their wake.
 But no, instead they cast blame, seek attention and we stand on the sidelines shaking our heads wondering what we did wrong.

 The big news story recently had been of a teenage girl who encouraged her boyfriend to commit suicide.
 You know the one, I will not mention her name here.
-He was in his truck while it was filling up with carbon monoxide, although he had talked about killing himself for years he became frightened and he did get out of the truck, she told him to get back in.
-He did get back in and he did die.
-She used her words, her voice.
+He was in his truck while it was filling up with carbon monoxide, although he had talked about killing himself for years he became frightened and he got out of the truck, she told him to get back in.
+He died.
+Instead of offering kindness and loving support she encouraged him to get back in the truck and kill himself.
 How different would things have turned out if she told him to go home where love was alive and waiting?
 They both suffered from mental illness yet she lacked basic empathy and compassion to save someone she claimed to love.

 Questions filled social media.
 What the hell is wrong with her??
 Why did she do it??
 How the hell was she raised??
 Is she sick??
 How many times has someone you know told someone else to go “kill themselves.”
 A phrase meant to hurt thrown by one who could care less or just words spoken in anger?
 It happens more than you think.